drupol/master-thesis/src/thesis/4-conclusion.typ

   choice.
 With two decades of maturity and robustness, the Nix ecosystem is, in my view, currently the best concept for implementing reproducibility in
   #gls("SE").
 I am convinced that Nix, or a similar technology that embraces the
-  same principles #eg[@guixwebsite, @lix, @aux], has the potential to revolutionise the way software is built, used, audited, deployed and shared.
+  same principles #eg[@guixwebsite], has the potential to revolutionise the way software is built, used, audited, deployed and shared.
 ]

 #pagebreak(weak: true)